 - Harvesting clinical data spread across thousands of medical records.

 - Scanning research results faster than a human eye might ever do.

 - Powering virtual nurses and other interactive solutions.

-NLP unlocks these and many other possibilities, but before delving into such use cases, let's dedicate a few words to the essence of this technology and the actual stage of its implementation.
+NLP unlocks these and many other possibilities, but before delving into such AI use cases, let's dedicate a few words to the essence of this technology and the actual stage of its implementation.

 Oversimplifying the subject, we may say that computers have always been very talkative when it came to speaking in binary, but they could have a real hard time grasping concepts expressed in the human language.
 After all, we often don't understand each other, so why should we have expected computers to understand us?

 Fortunately, NLP has made great strides in terms of human/machine interaction, specifically in turning the unstructured data typical of our daily communication into structured information usable by computers.
 Today this fascinating technology at the intersection of computer science, AI, and linguistics has evolved enough to solve these issues brilliantly.

 So brilliantly, actually, as to end up turning the communication between us and machines into something taken for granted.
 Nowadays, we're so used to interacting with a bunch of electronic devices, including smartphones, domestic virtual assistants, and in-car infotainment hardware, that we don’t even notice when we do.

 What is not so well-known to the general public, however, is the role played by NLP in healthcare software development.
 A rapidly growing role, as the statistics show.
 According to MarketsandMarkets' 2020 Natural Language Processing in Healthcare and Life Sciences Market report, the global NLP market was valued at $1.5 billion in 2020 and is expected to reach $3.7 billion by 2025, with a CAGR of 20.5%.